ESOP in Bangladesh: Legal Guide, Structuring & Compliance | LegalSeba LLP

 Choosing the right legal vehicle is critical.
 Based on the analysis of Section 58 above, here are the four compliant models available in Bangladesh.

-Model A: Direct Subscription
+Direct Subscription

-In this model, the company increases its Authorized Capital and issues new shares directly to employees.
+The company increases its Authorized Capital and issues new shares directly to employees.
 This is a primary market transaction.

 Legal Logic

-Since Section 58(1) bans buying back shares, issuing new shares (Subscription) avoids the buyback prohibition.
+Since Section 58(1) bans buying back shares, issuing new shares avoids the buyback prohibition.
 However, once issued, these shares are hard to recover if the employee leaves.

 Implementation Workflow